Emmanuel Macron's La République En Marche !

 The selection comprised “an army of novice candidates standing for President Emmanuel Macron’s party, La République en Marche!
 (LRM) who, without pike or pitchfork, [mounted] a peaceful revolution in democratic politics.” said the Economist.
 And what better tool to achieve these ends than that of NationBuilder?

-At the very core of what NationBuilder is, sits the fundamental vision of its founder Jim Gilliam, who wanted to create a tool that would allow any leader with a vision to build a movement and with with that movement maybe even change the world - in ways sometimes small and other times enormous.
+At the very core of what NationBuilder is sits the fundamental vision of its founder Jim Gilliam, who wanted to create a tool that would allow any leader with a vision to build a movement and with that movement maybe even change the world - in ways sometimes small and other times enormous.
 Whether it was the rise of the Scottish National Party in fighting for their own sovereign nation or the UK Women’s Equality Party which started as a simple mayoral run and grew to a coalition of significant force.
 Indeed the platform has a history of being utilized by successful challengers from outside the political establishment.
 Marcon’s is definitely one of these larger globally significant wins.

 NationBuilder is uniquely positioned to build movements fast.
 It’s out-of-the-box set of community organizing and campaigning tools are entirely integrated and built in a way that it includes everything a campaign needs to succeed.
 Indeed more than just a website to address party needs the NationBuilder system allows for network of individual sites for each candidate which are fully action-based campaign hubs.
 Each of these integrates fully with a database of supporters to manage all key action from events to volunteers to communications.
 The system is also deeply integrated with social networks such as twitter and facebook.
 It is no wonder the digital team at En Marche ! saw such great potential in the system to quickly set up candidates in the weeks leading up to the elections.

-NationBuilder Networks Solution is a strong feature currently being used by a number of political parties to provide independent websites for individual candidates, offices, and local chapters seamlessly integrated in a digital infrastructure that makes it possible for party HQ to provide every candidate’s campaign with all their digital needs in one system.
+NationBuilder Network is a strong feature currently being used by a number of political parties to provide independent websites for individual candidates, offices, and local chapters seamlessly integrated in a digital infrastructure that makes it possible for party HQ to provide every candidate’s campaign with all their digital needs in one system.
 Instead of weeks or months to set up campaign infrastructure, it takes hours or days.